- Open Source CEO by Bill Kerr

 The co-founders rolled up their digital sleeves and got to work, creating fake accounts to populate the site with content and discussions.
 This move was a masterstroke in community building.
 It gave the illusion of an active platform, which in turn attracted genuine users, intrigued by the conversations and diverse content.

 This strategy highlights the importance of appearance in the early stages of a platform's life.
 An empty space is uninviting, but a lively one is magnetic.
-For entrepreneurs, the lesson is clear: sometimes, you need to build the stage before the actors will come.
+For entrepreneurs, the lesson is clear: sometimes you need to build the stage before the actors arrive.

 The Reddit story teaches us that a little creativity and elbow grease can go a long way in turning a ghost town into a thriving metropolis.